yann-yinn/nuxt-gustave/README.md

 }
 ```

-### Blogging
+### Blogging with "jekyllMode"

-You can create filenames starting with date to create easily blog posts, like Jekyll does.
+If you have a lot of posts, it is easier to retrieve quickly a post if your filename starts with the date.
+This what the "jekyllMode" is for :

 For the following directory structure: